Calculable/Strategy-Game/README.md

 `npm test`

-Afterwards, press a to run all the tests
+Afterwards, press "a" to run all the tests.

 ![Test-Output](frontend/documentation/tests.png)